How to Calculate Your Macros For Fat Loss: Quick Summary

 You also MUST track your meals.
 Otherwise, you’ll never know if you’re hitting or missing the mark!

-Center every meal around your protein source.
+Center every meal around your protein source—whole foods or a protein formula.
 I usually take my protein intake and divide it by how many total meals I will likely eat.

 So, if I can get to 4 meals in the day, I’ll divide 185 grams of protein by 4 meals.
 That’s 46.25 grams of protein per meal.